kitaisreal/hash-table-aggregation-benchmark/README.md

 +---------------------+---------------+---------------+--------------+
 ```

-You can extract columns from other datasets or generate columns using `clickhouse-local` (it is downloaded as part of the benchmark run, or you can download it manually).
+You can extract columns from other datasets or generate columns using `clickhouse-local` (it is downloaded as part of the benchmark data load, or you can download it manually).
-For example, you can generate a column with 150 million random numbers and run a benchmark to check ClickHouse HashMap and Abseil HashMap against this column.
+For example, you can generate a column with 150 million random numbers and run a benchmark to check ClickHouse Hash Map and Abseil Hash Map against this column:

 ```
 ./clickhouse local --multiquery "INSERT INTO TABLE FUNCTION file('RandomNumbers.bin', RowBinaryWithNamesAndTypes) SELECT rand64() FROM numbers_mt(150000000);"